-The water temperature gauge indicates the temperature of the cooling water circulating through your engine.
-If temperatures exceed the recommended operating range - shut off your engine immediately to prevent damage.
-Overheating is caused by obstruction of your engine's water intake on the lower unit.
-Check the water intake strainer first if you experience trouble.
+This gauge indicates the temperature of the cooling water circulating through your engine.
+If temperatures exceed the recommended operating range for your engine immediately shut it off to prevent damage.
+Overheating is often caused by obstruction of your engine's water intake on the lower unit.
+Check the engine intake strainer first if you experience trouble.